 5. Ask your landlord to report your rent payment to the credit bureaus

-By saying this, I assume that you don’t buy a property but rent somewhere.
-Since you are going to make regular payments monthly, it helps your payment history when your rent is reported to the credit bureaus.
+By saying this, I assume you don’t own a property but rent somewhere.
+Renting helps your payment history become stronger and more consistent when it is reported to the credit bureaus.
 Many real estate management companies do this as part of their regular service/contract so just check with yours.

-6. Set up auto payment for the utility bills, phone bill, and other regular bills
+6. Set up auto payment for the utility bills, phone bills, and other regular bills

 7. Don’t rush into opening too many credit cards